Intermediate Weightlifting Programs

-Characteristics of Intermediate Weightlifting Programs
+Characteristics of Intermediate Olympic Weightlifting Programs

-The Intermediate Weightlifting Training Programs available on this site balance the needs of the athlete for technique and strength development.
+The Intermediate Olympic Weightlifting Training Programs available on this site balance the needs of the athlete for technique and strength development.
 Technique development is achieved through work on a variety of exercises that develop stable and strong receiving positions, and speed and confidence in movement under the bar.
-The range of exercises allow the athlete to focus on all aspects of the lifts by breaking full movements into components parts.
+The range of exercises allow the athlete to focus on all aspects of the lifts by breaking full movements into component parts.
 The intermediate program also focuses on the development of strength by working within safe and effective ranges of intensity in various forms of pulls, squats and exercises that develop overhead strength and stability.

 Guidance to the athlete is provided in three forms: